Enjoy the First Three Chapters of BLOOD & WHISKEY

-Years later, sometimes while on the Stems stage in Chicago, Mia looked out and saw the same nasty older men, and she was eleven years old again.
+Years later on the Stems stage in Chicago, Mia sometimes looked out over the crowd and saw the same nasty older men she’d seen in the Bowery years ago, and she was eleven years old again.

 “Where you at, girl?”
 Annette Elliot hissed as she passed behind Mia on the stage with the other dancers.

 With a jolt, Mia realized she’d missed a step but recovered gracefully, as though she’d meant to do it, and fell back in with the dancers as the jaunty music swelled behind her and swallowed her voice.
 Annette was the best dancer in the group and responsible for the choreography, so her sharp eyes naturally caught Mia’s mistake even if no one else had.